Burrata: Unique local cheese made from buffalo milk mozzarella filled with soft curd and cream and has the shape of a pouch.

 Zuppa di cozze alla Tarantina: Steamed fresh mussels with garlic, onions, tomatoes, hot peppers and white wine.

-Sagne ‘ncannulate: Hand made pasta cut in thick long spiraled long stripes.
-Served with homemade tomatoe-cheese sauce.
+Sagne ‘ncannulate: Hand made pasta cut in thick long spiralled long stripes.
+Served with homemade tomato-cheese sauce.

-Ostriche Arrosto: An oyster dish specialty of Puglia.
+Ostriche Arrosto: An oyster dish speciality of Puglia.
 Fresh oysters grilled with parsley, oregano, breadcrumbs, olive oil and lemon juice.

 Sott’ olio: Pugliesi preserve their vegetables like eggplants, artichokes in a special way.
 The vegetables are put in jars with virgin olive oil, vinegar, onions, peppers for many months.
 When ready they accompany antipasto plates perfectly.

 Riso, patate e cozze: Similar to Spanish Paella only with mussels, rice and potatoes.
 No other seafood is used.
-A specialty from the area of Bari.
+A speciality from the area of Bari.

 Friselle: Very dry hard bread sometimes with a hole in the middle baked in a stove oven.
 Topped with olive oil, cut tomatoes, basil, and olives.
 Cacioricotta Pugliese cheese on top makes it delicious.

 Taralli: Small crispy bread bites, in a circular shape eaten as a snack like crackers.
-Sweet with sugar or savory with garlic, black pepper or chilli.
+Sweet with sugar or savoury with garlic, black pepper or chilli.